-Current income tax expense incurred in international jurisdictions over the last three years was due to tax charged on the following: (i) the contribution of real estate properties to our unconsolidated co-investment ventures and sales to third-parties; (ii) recurring and transactional fees earned; and (iii) taxable earnings from unconsolidated co-investment ventures.
+We recognize current income tax expense for the federal and state income taxes incurred by ourTRSs and taxes incurred in certain states and foreign jurisdictions.
+Current income tax expense fluctuates from period to period based primarily on the timing of our taxable income.
+Taxable income incurred over the last three years was principally due to the following: (i) the contribution of real estate properties to our unconsolidated co-investment ventures and sales to third parties; (ii) recurring and transactional fees earned; and (iii) taxable earnings from unconsolidated co-investment ventures.

-For the years ended December 31, 2019, 2018 and 2017, we didnot recognize any expense for uncertain tax positions.
+During the year ended December 31, 2020, we recognized current tax expense of \$.4 million related to the settlement of an uncertain tax position.
+For the years ended December 31, 2019 and 2018, we did not recognize any expense for uncertain tax positions.

-During the years ended December 31, 2019, 2018 and 2017, cash paid for income taxes, net of refunds, was \$2.1 million, \$60.3 million and \$46.7 million, respectively.
+During the years ended December 31, 2020, 2019 and 2018, cash paid for income taxes, net of refunds, was \$00.7 million, \$62.1 million and \$60.3 million, respectively.